Crontis/packer-ebs-ansible/README.md

         -e AWS_SECRET_ACCESS_KEY="SECRET" \
         crontis/packer-ebs-ansible:latest "packer build /build/template.json"

-## Packer example with centos8 ami
+## Packer example usage with session_manager
+The ami has to be replace with an ami that has the ssm agent installed.

     {
         "variables": {